 The period between Christmas and New Year is always a funny one.
-Part of me just wants to hibernate on the sofa watching films and eating chocolate.
+Part of me just wants to hibernate on the sofa, watching films and eating chocolate.
 And the other part of me wants to be out having fun with the kids and husband.
-So on the Tuesday we headed off up the M6 to Blackpool, to visit The Sandcastle Waterpark.
-The waterpark is conveniently located on the seafront, with plenty of parking right next to it (car parking charges apply).
+So last Tuesday we headed off up the M6 to Blackpool, to visit The Sandcastle Waterpark.
+The waterpark is conveniently located on the seafront in Blackpool, with plenty of parking right next to it (car parking charges apply).

 I was soon sat in the hot tub, and the kids and hubby were off whizzing down the slides.
-It had been 10 years since we had last been to The Sandcastle, and I must admit I didn’t recognise the place.
-It’s the largest indoor waterpark in the UK and has an impressive 18 slides and attractions.
+It had been 10 years since we had last been to The Sandcastle Blackpool, and I must admit I didn’t recognise the place.
+It’s the largest indoor waterpark in the UK, and has an impressive 18 slides and attractions.
 My 9 year old went on every slide, including the newest slides Aztec Falls and Montazooma.
-One involved going head first into a small dark tunnel, and everytime the 9 year old had the biggest smile (crazy kid).
-Her favourite slide was Aztec Falls.
+One involved going head first into a small dark tunnel, which the 9 year old thought was awesome.

 You can also ride the Master Blaster, which is the longest indoor rollercoaster waterslide, and try out the Sidewinder.
 There are also many attractions for the younger kids, and children from aged 2 can go on the Thunder Falls Waterslides.
 I figured that if a 2 year old can go on them (with an adult and wearing armbands) a 41 year old can brave them.
 And yes I did shriek going down them much to the teens horror.

 After lunch we spent time relaxing in the hot tub, occasionally heading off for a dip in the wave pool.
-All to soon it was 4.30pm and time to leave our gorgeous Cabana.
+All to soon it was 4.30pm and time to leave our Tiki Cabana Sandcastle Blackpool.
 As we were literally the last to leave, I asked the life guards whether I could take some photos of the empty pool.
-I could have been issued with a wristband which would have allowed me to take photos, but I am so conscious of getting other children in the picture I decided not too.
+I could have been issued with a wristband which would have allowed me to take photos, but I am so conscious of getting other children in the picture I decided not to.

 We were all really impressed with our day at The Sandcastle.
 Here are the things we liked